ray-project/ray/doc/source/serve/architecture.md

 There are three kinds of actors that are created to make up a Serve instance:

-- Controller: A global actor unique to each Serve instance that manages the control plane.
+- **Controller**: A global actor unique to each Serve instance that manages the control plane.
 The Controller is responsible for creating, updating, and destroying other actors.
 Serve API calls like creating or getting a deployment make remote calls to the Controller.
-- HTTP Proxy: By default there is one HTTP proxy actor on the head node.
+- **HTTP Proxy**: By default there is one HTTP proxy actor on the head node.
 This actor runs a [Uvicorn](https://www.uvicorn.org/) HTTP server that accepts incoming requests, forwards them to replicas, and responds once they are completed.
 For scalability and high availability, you can also run a proxy on each node in the cluster via the `location` field of `http_options`: {ref}`core-apis`
-- Worker Replicas: Actors that actually execute the code in response to a request.
+- **Replicas**: Actors that actually execute the code in response to a request.
 For example, they may contain an instantiation of an ML model.
 Each replica processes individual requests from the HTTP proxy (these may be batched by the replica using `@serve.batch`, see the [batching](serve-batching) docs).